 Over the past 5 years, FDOC has worked tirelessly to improve on our capability in the field, bringing more sophisticated diagnostics and treatment to needy communities around the world.
 To be certain, there have been signficant challenges along the way, but the resolve of our teams to adapt and overcome these challenges has led to continued success and growth year after year.
 In these respects 2012 was no exception, proving to be one of our most challenging years yet with back to back trips to Haiti and El Salvador in close succession.
 Our projects in Haiti contintue to be extremely challenging with more than 300 patients attending clinics each day, some with extremely serious illness that pushed the limits of our abilities in the field.
 Desptie this, we successfully diagnosed and treated over 1200 people.
 In large part, this success was due to improved surgical equipment and a wider selection of medications to use.
 Simiilarly, our project in El Salvador continues to improve as we expand our abilities to diagnose and treat more and more difficult illensses.
 This has been due in large part to SonoSite's donation of portable Ultrasound scanner to our imgaging department which has allowed us to provide maternity services for expectant mothers more rapidly and accurately than ever before.
 The addition of an Ultrasound Technologist to our team of professionals has been invaluable and we are very grateful to Jim Sawchyn for his role in making much of this possible.

-In April of 2012 we traveled to southeastern Haiti for the second time since 2010 and carried through on our promise to bring back more help for the desperate people in the Southeastern Department.
+In April of 2013 we traveled to southeastern Haiti for the third time since 2010 and carried through on our promise to bring back more help for the desperate people in the Southeastern Department.
 What we encountered there is difficult to describe and left all of us wanting to do much more.
-As such, we will be returning to this region of Haiti in the spring of 2013 and offering free clinics in several communities surrounding Cascade Pichon.
+We will be returning to Haiti in the spring of 2015 and offering free clinics in several needy communities surrounding.
 This is a "Professionals Only" trip and we are unable to accomodate students and/or general volunteers.